norskeld/sigma/apps/docs/content/combinators/recover.md

 ## Restricting by label

 With `options.label` only failures committed with that exact label are handled; everything else stays committed for an outer `recover` to deal with.
+The options object is exported as `RecoverOptions`.
 Here the failure carries `other`, so it's declined:

 ```ts
 const Parser = recover(